-200 Introduction to Urban Studies (4) Comprehensive overview of urban studies, integrating economic, geographical, historical, political, and sociological perspectives.

-203 Urban Sociology (4) A survey of the relationship between the growth of modern cities and basic societal institutions and values.
-Equivalent to SOC 203.

-210 Urban Politics and Policy (4) Political processes, institutions, and problems of urban political systems in the United States.
-Equivalent to PSC 210.

-301 Urban Planning and Development (4) History, methods, processes, and policies of urban planning and development.
+- 200 Introduction to Urban Studies (4) Comprehensive overview of urban studies, integrating economic, geographical, historical, political, and sociological perspectives. - 203 Urban Sociology (4) A survey of the relationship between the growth of modern cities and basic societal institutions and values.
+Equivalent to SOC 203. - 210 Urban Politics and Policy (4) Political processes, institutions, and problems of urban political systems in the United States.
+Equivalent to PSC 210. - 301 Urban Planning and Development (4) History, methods, processes, and policies of urban planning and development.
 Equivalent to PSC 301.

-303 American Urban History (4) A study of the growth of American cities and their role in the history of the nation.
-Equivalent to HIS 303.

-304 Public Policy Analysis (4) Formulation, implementation, and evaluation of public policies.
+- 303 American Urban History (4) A study of the growth of American cities and their role in the history | 139 of the nation.
+Equivalent to HIS 303. - 304 Public Policy Analysis (4) Formulation, implementation, and evaluation of public policies. - 440 Field Work Intern Program (4-16) Prerequisite: permission of area coordinator.
+Practical experience in an agency or agencies dealing with urban policies or problems. - 450 Independent Study (2-4) Prerequisites: 12 hours of urban studies: grade-point average of 3.0 or better; permission of area coordinator.

-400 Seminar in Urban Studies (4) Current themes and issues in the analysis of urban areas and the integration of interdisciplinary perspectives on urban studies.

-440 Field Work Intern Program (4-16) Prerequisite: permission of area coordinator.
-Practical experience in an agency or agencies dealing with urban policies or problems.

-450 Independent Study (2-4) Prerequisites: 12 hours of urban studies; grade-point average of 3.0 or better; permission of area coordinator.
 Guided readings, research, and criticism.
-May be repeated for credit if the subject matter varies.

-451 Senior Thesis (4) Prerequisites: Senior standing; grade-point average of 3.25 or better or membership in the Honors Program; permission of area coordinator.
+May be repeated for credit if the subject matter varies. - 451 Senior Thesis (4) Prerequisites: Senior standing; grade-point average of 3.25 or better or membership in the Honors Program; permission of area coordinator.
 A substantial research and writing project.